stephaneVercouillieBMID/slate/source/workingVersion.html.md

  <aside class="notice">

-**NOTE: Any claim requested by using the scope value can only be obtained from the UserI nfo endpoint.</aside>**
+**NOTE: Any claim requested by using the scope value can only be obtained from the User Info endpoint.</aside>**

  #### 5.2.1.2. <a name="Claims-Request"></a>Requesting Claims using the "claims" Request Parameter

  Individually, with the optional  [claims](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter)  request parameter.

- NOTE: Any claim requested by using the scope value can only be obtained from the UserInfo endpoint.</aside>
+ NOTE: Any claim requested by using the scope value can only be obtained from the User Info endpoint.</aside>

  ## 5.3. <a name="Claims-Request"></a>Requesting Claims using the "claims" Request Parameter
  We have favoured the request of Data in the **scope** values.
 However, some specific Data have to be requested in the **claims** parameter of the Authentication Request.
 Here are these claims: